2024 - Belle Plaine Wellfield

 Description

-Belle Plaine was previously located in a D4 -Exceptional Drought area facing water restrictions, shortages and water discoloration.
+Belle Plaine was previously located in a D4 -Exceptional Drought area facing water restrictions, shortages, and water discoloration.
 During this time, Belle Plaine supplemented with bottled water to provide drinking water to their community.

 The watershed draining to the proposed wetland supplies critical drinking water for the Belle Plaine community.
-This innovative project will provide a perfect location for implementing nutrient reduction and a sustainable source of water to provide drought resilience and flood control.
+This innovative project provides a perfect location for implementing nutrient reduction and a sustainable source of water to provide drought resilience and flood control.
 Any surplus water that flows through the wetland will filter out through adjacent federally held wildlands and the Middle Iowa River watershed.

 This area was formerly a wetland that had been drained.
 Soils are highly conducive to wetland restoration.
 The Iowa Geological Survey mapped the soils and geology of the site using electro-resistivity, soil borings, and test wells.
 The goal of the project is to restore the wetlands, saturating the upper layers of soil especially in the glacial till areas to naturally recharge the aquifer.